nhrones/BuenoCache-JS/readme.md

 ![alt text](LocalFirst.png)

-### 100K user objects
+## 100K user objects

-### Instantanious ordering, filtering, pagination of 100K users
+### Instantanious ordering, filtering, pagination

+BuenoCache is an extremely performant in-memory data service.
-This BuenoCache example persists a collection of 100k _user-objects_ in an IndexedDB
+This example serves a collection of 100k _user-objects_ persisted in a local IndexedDB.
-  - Note: this cache service with proper transactions in place, will work with almost any persitence service.
+  - Note: this cache service will work with almost any persitence layer.
 I've used localStorage, IndexedDB, SQLite, and DenoKv.
 To insure a _consistent cache_, all DB-mutations must be wrapped in a transaction.

 ![alt text](table.png)